gauthamkrishnaganta/gauthamkrishnaganta/README.md

 </div>

 <!--
-  Add this GitHub Action to auto-generate the snake animation above:
+  GitHub Action to auto-generate the snake animation above.
-  (create .github/workflows/snake.yml in your profile repo)
+  Create this file at: .github/workflows/snake.yml

   name: Generate Snake
   on: